pchiorean/Indentz/docs/README.md

 ---

-## License
+## About

-The code in this project would not have been possible without the InDesign ExtendScript API by [Theunis de Jong](http://jongware.mit.edu) and [Gregor Fellenz](https://www.indesignjs.de/extendscriptAPI/indesign-latest/), Mozilla's [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/About), and also blog posts, forum posts, tutorials or code by [Marc Autret](https://www.indiscripts.com), [Dave Saunders](http://jsid.blogspot.com), [Peter Kahrel](https://creativepro.com/files/kahrel/indesignscripts.html), [Gregor Fellenz](https://github.com/grefel/indesignjs), [Marijan Tompa](https://indisnip.wordpress.com), [Richard Harrington](https://github.com/richardharrington/indesign-scripts) and many others.

 All scripts are created by me unless otherwise noted.

 © 2020-2022 Paul Chiorean \<jpeg AT basement.ro\>.\
 The code is released under the MIT License (see [LICENSE.txt](LICENSE.txt)).

+The code in this project would not have been possible without the InDesign ExtendScript API by [Theunis de Jong](http://jongware.mit.edu) and [Gregor Fellenz](https://www.indesignjs.de/extendscriptAPI/indesign-latest/), Mozilla's [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/About), and also blog posts, forum posts, tutorials or code by [Marc Autret](https://www.indiscripts.com), [Dave Saunders](http://jsid.blogspot.com), [Peter Kahrel](https://creativepro.com/files/kahrel/indesignscripts.html), [Gregor Fellenz](https://github.com/grefel/indesignjs), [Marijan Tompa](https://indisnip.wordpress.com), [Richard Harrington](https://github.com/richardharrington/indesign-scripts) and many others.

-README.md • August 22, 2022
+README.md • August 24, 2022

 [^1]: Some of the scripts are meant to be used mainly on posters and such, not on documents with many pages or flowing text.
 [^2]: The TSV file can be saved locally (in the active document folder or its parent folder) or as a global default (on the desktop, next to the script or in **`Indentz`** root); local files and files starting with `_` take precedence.
 You can include another TSV file by inserting **`@path/to/file.txt`** in the desired position, or the global default with **`@default`**.
 Blank lines and those prefixed with `#` are ignored.
 You can split a very long line into multiple lines with a backslash (`\`) added at the end of each segment.